marcelrienks/Fluidity/docs/plan.md

 ## 📝 Notes

 ### Known Issues to Address
-1. Documentation states "HTTPS not implemented" but code has full CONNECT support
-2. No test coverage currently exists
+1. No automated test coverage currently exists
-3. No EDR/security tool testing has been performed
+2. No EDR/security tool testing has been performed
-4. No cloud deployment has been attempted
+3. No cloud deployment has been attempted
-5. Certificate rotation is manual only
+4. Certificate rotation is manual only

 ### Technical Debt
 1. No automated testing infrastructure